didin1453fatih/appointment-locking-system/README.md

 5. Authentication and Authorization
 6. Consistent Error Handling And Response
 7. Unit Testing

-   When i used expressJS, i can understand that i need to implement all of this tools manually.
-And i understand about depedency and scurity.
-For enterprise application i choose ExpressJS.
-But for this case i choose NestJS.
+**When i used expressJS ?** I will be use express if this system is longterm project, internal application with low maintenance, high security.
+I use express because, I build anything by manual and i will install trusted depedency.
+It make me understand about depedency and scurity.
+NestJs is great tool and have many features, but it has many dependency and it is not easy to understand.
+And versioning increasing faster than expressJS.
+I will use NestJS if this system is short term project with high maintenance.

-## High Light Features
+## Features

 I add capability in this backend for development will be easy and fast.
 I add feature like:

 - **Rest API Documentation**: I use Swagger for API documentation.
 It will reflect the current state of codebase and provide a user-friendly interface for testing endpoints.
 - **Custom CLI Database Migrations**: I use TypeORM for database migrations.
 It allows you to manage your database schema changes in a structured way.
 I put at `/scripts/` directory for generate migration based on current models.
 - **Database Locking**: I implement a locking mechanism at level database using add unique constrain of `appointmentId` in the `AppointmentLock` table.
 This ensures that only one user can hold a lock on an appointment at a time, preventing conflicts and ensuring data integrity.
 - **Optimistic Locking**: I use optimistic locking with a `version` field in the `Appointment` table.
 This allows multiple users to read the same appointment data without conflicts, while still preventing overwrites when updates are made.
+I add this at `acquireLock` and `update` appointment endpoint in file `appointment.service.ts`.
 - **Backend Logic Locking**: I implement a locking mechanism at the backend level using a `appointment.service.ts` file.
 This file contains the logic for handling appointment locks, including acquiring and releasing locks, and managing user requests for control of locks.
 - **Locking Unit Tests**: I write comprehensive test cases at `appointment.service.spec.ts` for the locking mechanism to ensure its reliability and correctness.
 These tests cover various scenarios, including acquiring locks, releasing locks, and handling conflicts.
 - **Cron Job**: I implement a cron job to automatically release locks that have expired.
 If Cron job is not running, it still works because I add a logic in the `appointment.service.ts` if lock is expired, it will automatically release the lock when user try to acquire the lock.
 - **Web Socket**: I use Socket.io for broadcast and sending real-time updates to the frontend.
 This allows the frontend to receive updates about appointment locks and changes in real-time, enhancing user experience.
+In backend, I implement this at `appointment.gateway.ts` file.
 - **Rate Limiting Locking**: I implement rate limiting to prevent abuse of the locking mechanism.
 This rate limit protect at API `appointment/:id/acquire-lock/:version`.
 - **Admin Role Verification**: I implement an admin role verification to ensure that only authorized users can perform certain actions, such as force releasing locks and request control of appointments.
+- **DTO Validation**: I use class-validator to validate incoming requests and ensure that the data is in the correct format before processing it.
+This helps prevent errors and ensures data integrity.
+Example at `create-appointment.dto.ts`.
+- **TypeORM for Sanitize Query**: I use TypeORM to sanitize queries and prevent SQL injection attacks.

+## Realtime appointment data synchronization
+1. **Web Socket Connection**: The frontend establishes a WebSocket connection to the backend using Socket.io.
+2. **Send Initial Data From Server when Connection Created**: When the WebSocket connection is established, the backend sends the initial appointment data to the frontend.
+3. **Listen for Updates**: The frontend listens for updates topics at hook `use-appointment-socket.ts` in Next.js such as:
+- `init-appointments`: This topic is used to send the initial appointment data when the WebSocket connection is established.
+- `update-appointments`: This topic is used to send the frontend when an appointment is updated.
+- `request-control`: This topic is used to notify the owner of the lock when a admin requests control of an appointment lock.
+- `request-control-approved`: This topic is used to notify the user who requested control of the lock when their request is approved.
+- `force-release-lock-request`: This topic is used to notify the owner of the lock when a admin requests force release of an appointment lock.
+- `force-release-lock-approved`: This topic is used to notify the user who requested force release of the lock when their request is approved.
+4. **Update UI**: When the frontend receives an update, it updates the UI accordingly, ensuring that the user sees the most current appointment data.

 ## **Request Control Workflow**:

 1. **User Requests Control**: A user requests control of an appointment lock by calling the API endpoint `POST /appointment/:id/request-control`.
 2. **Check Only Admin Can Request Control**: The system checks if the user is an admin.
 If not, it returns an error.
 3. **Check Lock Exists**: The system checks if a lock exists for the appointment.
 If not, it returns an error.
 4. **Send To Owner Of Lock**: The system sends a request to the owner of the lock, asking them to release the lock via web socket.
+This websocket message send to the client with topic `request-control` this placed at file `use-appointment-socket.ts` in NextJS frontend.
 5. **Owner Accepts or Rejects**: The owner of the lock can accept or reject the request.
 6. **If Accepted**: If the owner accepts the request, it will hit the API endpoint `POST /appointment/:id/approve-request-control` to approve the request.
 The system will then update the lock to indicate that the user has control.
+7. **Send Notification**: The system sends a notification to the user who requested control, indicating that they have been granted control of the lock.
+It sends a websocket message with topic `request-control-approved` to the client.

 ## **Force Release Workflow**:

 1. **User Requests Force Release**: A user requests a force release of an appointment lock by calling the API endpoint `POST /appointment/:id/force-release-lock-request`.
 2. **Check Only Admin Can Request Force Release**: The system checks if the user is an admin.
 If not, it returns an error.
 3. **Check Lock Exists**: The system checks if a lock exists for the appointment.
 If not, it returns an error.
 4. **Send To Owner Of Lock**: The system sends a request to the owner of the lock, asking them to release the lock via web socket.
+This websocket message send to the client with topic `force-release-lock-request` this placed at file `use-appointment-socket.ts` in NextJS frontend.
 5. **Owner Accepts or Rejects**: The owner of the lock can accept or reject the request.
 6. **If Accepted**: If the owner accepts the request, it will hit the API endpoint `POST /appointment/:id/force-release-lock-approve` to approve the request.
 The system will then release the lock.
+7. **Send Notification**: The system sends a notification to the user who requested force release, indicating that the lock has been released.
+It sends a websocket message with topic `force-release-lock-approved` to the client.

 ## Running the Backend System Locally
 ### Prerequisites

 - Node.js (v20 or higher)